Boneless Leg of Lamb

-Leg of lamb or lamb shoulder is always a huge deal in our home and I often make it in a few variations.
-I've shared my recipe for the herb-crusted roast lamb leg as well as the slow-cooked lamb shoulder with red wine before.
-Today, we keep it boneless with easy to find basic ingredients.
+Leg of lamb or lamb shoulder is always a huge deal in our home, and I often make it in a few variations.
+It is always perfect for special occasions such as Thanksgiving, Christmas, and Easter dinners.
+Today, we keep it boneless with easy-to-find basic ingredients.
+The best thing about boneless lamb leg is that you can cut through the meat to make impressive slices.

 Ingredients and substitutes

-- Garlic - I've used 4 large cloves, which should be about 3 tbsp when crushed.
+- Garlic – I’ve used four large cloves, which should be about three tablespoons when crushed.

-- Cumin - Just a teaspoon, and yet, adds a nice smoky flavor to the lamb.
+- Cumin – Just a teaspoon, and yet it adds a nice smoky flavor to the lamb.

 - Paprika – For me, smoked hot paprika is the way to go.
 A little bit of heat works wonderfully for this lamb dish.